 The upside is that country ribs are all meat, so you only need one to fill you up.
 In fact, I slice them in half because a full rib, which can weigh a pound, can be too much for some people.

 The best way to cook country ribs is over a wood fire, but you can cook them on a charcoal or gas grill, or even in the oven.
 Just repeat after me: Slow and low.. slow and low...

-You’ll want to sauce these ribs with something.
+You’ll want to sauce these country ribs with something.
 It can be as simple as cider vinegar, or you could use your favorite barbecue sauce.
-We chose to use a sweet and spicy Dr. Pepper BBQ sauce.
+To accompany this country style ribs recipe, we chose a sweet and spicy Dr. Pepper BBQ sauce.